-- Slowly added warmed whole milk and cream to the roux and continuously stir the milk and cream with roux till thick and creamy; careful not to let bubble.
+- Slowly added warmed whole milk and cream to the roux and continuously stir the milk and cream with roux until thick and creamy; careful not to let bubble.

-- Once done add milk and flour mixture to the Dutch oven, cook till potatoes are tender but firm.
+- Once done, add milk and flour mixture to the Dutch oven, add the smoked sausage, and then cook until potatoes are tender but firm.

 - If needed add more of the cooking liquids from corn on the cob to thin to your personal liking.